ernestoalejo/grunt-laravel-validator/README.md

 };
 ```

-Parameters can be passes in an extended format when they contain a colon inside; though
+Parameters can be passed in an extended format when they contain a colon inside; though
 the simple format should always be preferred.

 ```js